 Anyone who is tired of typical conferences filled by boring presentations or sales pitches, really.
 If you want to experience the real spirit of sharing and learning, BarCamp is for you!

 No, but it’s very helpful for us organizers to plan ahead!
-So please take a minute to sign up for the event and spread the word for your friends to do the same.
+So please take a minute to register for the event and spread the word for your friends to do the same.
 Walk-ins are welcome as long as we’re still within venue capacity.

 Read the Official Rules of BarCamp, or check out this Unofficial FAQ in Chinese.
 We celebrate sharing and openness, but BarCamp is not a commercial or promotional platform, so please refrain from pitching your service/organization and deviating from the sharing and learning experience.
 We also follow the Law of Two Feet.